smohantty/hyperliquid-trading-bot/docs/strategies/spot_grid.md

 ```

 ### 1. Initial Asset Acquisition
-On startup, the bot calculates the required inventory (Base Asset) to populate all zones above the current price.
+On startup, the bot performs a **Strict Balance Check**:
+1. Calculates the required inventory (Base Asset) to populate all zones above the current price.
+2. Checks `Available Base Balance`.
+3.  **Validation**: If a deficit exists, it calculates the estimated cost in Quote (USDC).
+If `Available Quote Balance < Estimated Cost`, the bot **exits with an error**.
+It will not start with insufficient funds.

+If funds are sufficient:
 *   **If Inventory is Low**: It enters `AcquiringAssets` state and places a Market Buy to bridge the gap.
 *   **If Inventory is Sufficient**: It proceeds directly to `Running`.